azoth-lang/azoth.language.design/potential-issues.md

   thread and the GC thread that have to coordinate.
 * Do not allow assignment into closed types that could possibly change the discriminator.
 (Not as crazy as it sounds given `let`.)
+* **Recover isolation on the previous value before assigning into it to prevent broken references.**

 ## Cancellation